-Freematics ESPRIT is an Arduino compatible development board based on Espressif ESP32 SoC with additional features for telematics projects.
+Freematics Esprit is an Arduino compatible development board based on Espressif ESP32 SoC designed for casual or serious IoT and telematics projects.
 The board leads out nearly all I/O pins from ESP32 into standard Arduino factor, making it familiar to Arduino players and also compatible with some existing Arduino shields.

 We are specialized in the telematics field and this development board was designed with telematics features in consideration.
 It features an xBee socket with switchable VCC voltage (3.3V/5V) , so our 2G (SIM800) and 3G (SIM5360) bee modules will work on it to provide cellular network access.
 ESP32 provides 3 hardware serial UARTs, while the first/primary serial UART is connected to USB for uploading and debugging purpose, the second and third serial UARTs can be accessed from two onboard 4-pin connectors which our OBD-II adapter and GPS receiver can be hooked on.
 The 4 I/O pins exposed can also be configured as digital I/O, analog input or I2C purposes thanks to the flexible GPIO remapping design of ESP32.
 The onboard 4-pin I2C port can host an I2C OLED module directly.

 - Dual-core Tensilica LX6 microprocessor